 Like most things DJ-related, this isn’t rocket science.
 However, I hear time and time again of situations where DJs and bands have clashed heads.
 This is subject to the kinds of personality you and the band have, of course, but (unless they are really not worth the time or energy) it makes for a better night for everyone if you work cohesively.
 I can think of two personal examples that illustrate this point perfectly.
 On the first occasion, the band I worked with at a corporate Christmas Ball apologised profusely for taking up so much space, asked if I had any ‘must play’ songs so they wouldn’t play them and were just generally nice, hard-working professionals.
 To show my appreciation I gave them a massive intro and got the crowd geed up for them coming on, used my light show to enhance their performance, grabbed them water from the bar when they needed it, and handled requests from guests so the singer didn’t have to do it mid-song.
 They couldn’t have been more thankful and appreciative.
 At the other event, the band intentionally took up far more space than they needed, were rude and generally denigrated my role at the event.
 When they were on stage, I left them to their own devices!
 This meant rubbish stage lights and guests talking to the singer mid-chorus asking for tunes.

-The full article can be found in Pro Mobile Issue 85, Pages 24-28.
+The full review can be found in Pro Mobile Issue 85, Pages 24-28.